yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 + Download Data
 + A Bit About Landsat
 + Install GDAL
-+ Calculating a Normalized Vegetation Index
++ Calculating a Normalized Difference Vegetation Index
 + Calculating an Estimate of Land Surface Temperature

 ## Download Data